d-gebert/pingpong/README.md

 Binaries ('compiled' Perl code) are provided for Linux and macOS.<br />
 Just download the respective binary for your operating system and run the program.<br />
-However, it might be possible to change permissions first, e.g. with:
+However, it might be necessary to change permissions first, e.g. with the command:

 ```
 chmod 777 pingpong